 Final Project: Building a Multithreaded Web Server

-It’s been a long journey, but here we are!
-The end of the book.
-Parting is such sweet sorrow.
-But before we go, let’s build one more project together, to show off some of the concepts we covered in these final chapters, as well as recap some lessons from earlier.
+It’s been a long journey, but we’ve reached the end of the book.
+In this chapter, we’ll build one more project together to demonstrate some of the concepts we covered in the final chapters, as well as recap some earlier lessons.

-For our final project we’re going to make a web server that only says “hello”; which will look like Figure 20-1 in a web browser:
+For our final project, we’ll make a web server that only says “hello” and looks like Figure 20-1 in a web browser.

 insert figure

-Figure 20-1: Our final shared project together
+Figure 20-1: Our final shared project

-Here’s the plan for how we’ll build the web server:
+Here is the plan to build the web server:

-Learn a little bit about TCP and HTTP
+Learn a bit about TCP and HTTP

 Listen for TCP connections on a socket